lancecarlson/couchout.go/README.md

 * Use node script to loop through the rest of the keys stored on Redis (KEYS *), accumulate a bulk number of docs, use the bulk save command and pass a json object back to couch {_id: idFromRedis, _deleted: true}

 * Run FLUSHDB on redis.

+# Future

+I've had a lot of ideas for this.

+* Perhaps there could be other backends that are leveraged, but Redis is nice.
+* Couchin project
+* Port this to node js?
+* It might also be a good idea to just have Go store the data in memory and then hit a custom js file of your choosing and map over it or something.

+Anyway, feedback/patches appreciated.